video-dev/hls.js/design.md

   - [src/loader/playlist-loader.js][]
    - in charge of loading manifest, and level playlists, use xhr-loader if not overrided by user config.
   - [src/remux/mp4-generator.js][]
-   - in charge of converting AVC/AAC samples in MP4 boxes
+   - in charge of generating MP4 boxes
      - generate Init Segment (moov)
      - generate samples Box (moof and mdat)
+  - [src/remux/mp4-remuxer.js][]
+   - in charge of converting AVC/AAC samples provided by demuxer into fragmented ISO BMFF boxes, compatible with MediaSource
+   - this remuxer is able to deal with small gaps between fragments and ensure timestamp continuity.
+   - it notifies remuxing completion using events (```FRAG_PARSING_INIT_SEGMENT```and ```FRAG_PARSING_DATA```)
   - [src/utils/hex.js][]
     - Hex dump utils, useful for debug
   - [src/utils/logger.js][]